appwebtech/Jenkins-Docker-Terraform-Ansible/README.md

 ![image-1](./images/image-1.png)

 I have installed Maven via the Jenkins plugins and executed the build which was successful with all the binaries and dependencies.
-I will need Nodejs and npm package managers installed inside the Jenkins container but I will run the installations directly inside the Jenkins container.
+I will need Nodejs and npm package managers installed inside the Jenkins container but I will run the installations directly inside the Jenkins container as they are not natively supported in Jenkins like Maven, Gradle and JDK.

 ![image-2](./images/image-2.png)